HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

     - Your policy now includes hadoopadmin
     ![Image](screenshots/Ranger-KMS-HDFS-list-after.png)

   - Add the user hadoopadmin to the Ranger Hive global policies.
-(Hive has two global policies: one on Hive tables, and one on Hive UDFs)
+(Hive has multiple default policies)
     - Access Manager > HIVE > (clustername)_hive
     - This will open the list of HIVE policies
     ![Image](screenshots/Ranger-KMS-HIVE-list.png)